 Introduction & Selected Fiction

 Welcome, new visitors!
-As I write this post, I’m planning to introduce a bunch of people to this website, so I wanted to create a little startup post with some selected pieces of my short fiction, in approximate order of recommendation.
+Enjoy a little startup post with a sample of my short stories that are currently free online, in approximate order of recommendation.
 All audio & online text links are free.

 Selected Stories: Science Fiction